Artificial Intelligence Governance for New Zealand Government Agencies

 How do we coordinate AI governance across multiple agencies?

 Cross-agency AI projects, shared platforms, and all-of-government procurement arrangements all need coordinated governance.
 This means agreeing on shared risk assessment standards, data sharing protocols, vendor management responsibilities, and accountability for outcomes.
-Without explicit coordination, each agency creates its own approach, leading to inconsistency and gaps.
+Without explicit coordination, each organisation creates its own approach, leading to inconsistency and gaps.
+We have experience building shared governance approaches that work across agency boundaries while respecting each agency's distinct accountability structures.

 What should our AI exit strategy look like?

-The framework and Government Procurement Rules both emphasise exit planning.
+The Public Service AI Framework and Government Procurement Rules both emphasise exit planning.
 For AI, this means ensuring you can retrieve your data, that models are not so tightly integrated that switching vendors causes service disruption, and that you retain ownership of any fine-tuned models or training data.
 Exit strategies should be defined before contract signing, not after a vendor relationship deteriorates.
+We build exit strategy documentation that protects both the agency and the New Zealand public.

 Your Agency Has the AI Governance Framework.
 We Help You Operationalise It.

-Book an implementation workshop to map the Public Service AI Framework to your agency's specific context -- your procurement pipeline, your risk appetite, your Treaty obligations, and your existing governance structures.
+Book an implementation workshop to map the Public Service AI Framework and Algorithm Charter to your agency's specific context: your procurement pipeline, your risk appetite, your Treaty of Waitangi obligations, and your existing governance structures.
+Our team turns guidance into operational governance for New Zealand government agencies.